Interdigital Dermatitis: InfectiousHeel Erosion or Stable Foot Rot

 - Whole herd spraying sessions or intensive foot bath protocols are recommended.

-- Contact us to discuss a spraying protocol and foot bath schedule that fits your herd’s requirements.
+- Contact us to discuss hoof care management protocols that fit your herd’s requirements.